 This workshop introduces the parent or caregiver to the primary goals of child protective services and how these services can help achieve protection and permanence for children and their families.
 The parent or caregiver is introduced into their role as a member of the team and how collaboration with caseworkers, the child protection agency, and other professionals is imperative to serving the child, birth family, and foster parent.
 The importance of advocacy for the child is also emphasized, as the best interest of the child needs to be implemented during case planning, with schools and other service agencies/providers.

-Module #2: Cultural Dynamics in Placement (3 Hrs.)
+Module #2: Healthy Identity Development (3 Hrs.)

 Module #3: Maintaining Family Connectedness (3 Hrs.)